Skip to content

 “Compares favorably with masters like Conrad, Greene, and le Carré.” —New York Times

 Viet Thanh Nguyen’s writing is bold, elegant, and fiercely honest.
-His remarkable debut novel, The Sympathizer, won the Pulitzer Prize, was a Dayton Literary Peace Prize winner, and made the finalist list for the PEN/Faulkner award.
+His remarkable debut novel, The Sympathizer, won the Pulitzer Prize, the Dayton Literary Peace Prize, and was adapted into an HBO limited series.

 Viet and his family came to the United States as refugees during the Vietnam War in 1975.
 As he grew up in America, he began to notice that most movies and books about the war focused on Americans while the Vietnamese were silenced and erased.
 He was inspired by this lack of representation to write about the war from a Vietnamese perspective, globally reimagining what we thought we knew about the conflict.
 The New York Times says that his novel, The Sympathizer, “fills a void…giving voice to the previously voiceless while it compels the rest of us to look at the events of forty years ago in a new light.”
 His voice is refreshing and powerful as he urges readers to examine the legacy of that tumultuous time and its aftermath from a new perspective.
 The audacious novel has also been described by The Guardian as having a “Whitman- like multiplicity” as it “reads like the absolute opposite of Tim O’Brien’s The Things They Carried.”
 The Committed, the long-awaited follow-up to The Sympathizer, was published in 2021 and has been called “a masterwork” and “revelatory.”

-Viet’s book Nothing Ever Dies: Vietnam and the Memory of War was a finalist for the National Book Award.
+In his most recent book, To Save and to Destroy: Writing as an Other, Viet asks: “To be ‘other’ can be misconstrued as a very negative experience and one impulse people have is to desperately desire to be included somehow.
+But what are the possibilities of joy to be found in otherness as well?”
+Viet is also the author of A Man of Two Faces: A Memoir, A History, A Memorial, and Nothing Ever Dies: Vietnam and the Memory of War, which was a finalist for the National Book Award.
 Author Ari Kelman praises Nothing Ever Dies saying it, “provides the fullest and best explanation of how the Vietnam War has become so deeply inscribed into national memory.”
 His collection of short stories, The Refugees, explores questions of immigration, identity, love, and family.
 In 2018, Viet called on 17 fellow refugee writers from across the globe to shed light on their experiences, and the result is The Displaced, a powerful dispatch from the individual lives behind current headlines, with proceeds to support the International Rescue Committee.
+Viet has also co-authored Chicken of the Sea, a children’s book, with his then six-year-old son, Ellison, and his latest children’s book, Simone, released in May 2024.

-Viet was the recipient of a MacArthur “Genius” Grant.
-The MacArthur foundation noted that Viet’s work “not only offers insight into the experiences of refugees past and present, but also poses profound questions about how we might more accurately and conscientiously portray victims and adversaries of other wars.”
+Viet was the recipient of a MacArthur “Genius” Grant and a Guggenheim fellowship.
 Along with teaching at the University of Southern California, he works as a cultural critic-at-large for The Los Angeles Times.
 Viet lives in LA with his wife and two children.

 Links